Erik Rybenok

 What do I need to bring?

-What happens after the intro?
+What happens after the fit check?